CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ Latest News from CodeMaster7000 and NetFruit Technologies ⚡

-- IMPORTANT: Donut Emulator 2.0 and PytoolSuite 3.0 are getting delayed until February 2023.
-This is due to more features being added, hence a more substantial release!
-In place of their autumn releases, they will get improvements on their current versions.
+- Donut Emulator 2.0 and PytoolSuite 3.0 are delayed until February 2023.
+This is due to more features being added, hence a more substantial release.

 - InvenMania (an inventory-based fantasy game) is under development!
 [ATSqueak](https://github.com/ATSqueak), [SmashedFrenzy16](https://github.com/SmashedFrenzy16), [ShashCode2348](https://github.com/ShashCode2348) and I will be contributing to this.
 Please visit [InvenMania](https://github.com/NetFruit-Technologies/InvenMania) to watch the game being developed in phases.

 - Thank you all so much for helping me reach 200 Github followers!
-I hope we can get to 200, 500 or even 1000 in the future!
+I hope we can get to 500 or even 1000 in the future!

-- In the not so distant future, I will commence game development with Godot Engine.

 <img src="https://media.giphy.com/media/l8G8sdTRURRBANPpPR/giphy.gif"/>
 <img src="https://media.giphy.com/media/0fz5uNPHnoVHLEhAW2/giphy.gif"/>